 There are few things worse than to get caught short with low batteries while you are out and about.
 Good batteries are not cheap, and we expect them to last a while.
 In a previous blog we looked at the cause of vaping explosions and it came down to the battery.
 When you choose the correct type of battery for your mod, you increase the safety – and fun factor – of your vaping experience.
-Here are a few facts that bear repeating:

 The best box and vape mods requires a supply of long-lasting energy, and the battery must be capable of discharging at an even rate, for long periods, at high capacity.